ToumiYassine/PL300/pl-300-reponses.md

 You	import	the	following	tables.
 You	need	to	perform	the	following	analyses:
 ✑
 	Orders	sold	over	time	that	include	a	measure	of	the	total	order	value Orders	by	attributes	of	products	sold
 The	solution	must	minimize	update	times	when	interacting	with	visuals	in	the	report.
 What	should	you	do	first?
 A.
 From	Power	Query,	merge	the	Order	Line	Items	query	and	the	Products	query.
 B.
 Create	a	calculated	column	that	adds	a	list	of	product	categories	to	the	Orders	table	by	using	a	DAX function.
 C.
 Calculate	the	count	of	orders	per	product	by	using	a	DAX	function.
 D.
 From	Power	Query,	merge	the	Orders	query	and	the	Order	Line	Items	query.
+Answer:
+D
+Explanation:
 	D.	It's	the	Header/Detail	Schema,	and	the	most	optimal	way	is	to	flatten	the	header	into	the	detail	table.
 Source:
 https://www.sqlbi.com/articles/header-detail-vs-star-schema-models-in-tabular-and-power-bi/
 GPT:	Merging	the	Orders	query	and	the	Order	Line	Items	query	in	Power	Query	will	allow	you	to	create	a